tosibinaronmuro/Rise/README.md

 - `POST /api/v1/auth/register`: Register a new user account with email, password, and full name.
 - `POST /api/v1/auth/login`: Log in using email and password.
-- `POST /api/v1/auth/forgot-password`: provide email.
+- `POST /api/v1/auth/forgot-password`: Provide email.
-- `POST /api/v1/auth/reset-password`: provide new password.
+- `POST /api/v1/auth/reset-password`: Provide new password.
 - `POST /api/v1/bucket/upload`: Upload a file
 - `POST /api/v1/bucket/create-folder`: Create a folder for storing files
 - `POST /api/v1/bucket/upload/:folderName: Upload a file to a specified folder from the req.body with the name folderName
-- `POST /api/v1/bucket/download/:fileName`: download a file
+- `GET /api/v1/bucket/download/:fileName`: Download a file
-- `POST /api/v1/bucket/download/:folderName/:fileName`: download a file from a specidied folder
+- `GET /api/v1/bucket/download/:folderName/:fileName`: download a file from a specidied folder
-- `POST /api/v1/bucket/delete/:fileName`: delete a file
+- `DELETE /api/v1/bucket/delete/:fileName`: Delete a file
-- `POST /api/v1/bucket/delete-folder/:folderName`: delete a folder and all files in it...
+- `DELETE /api/v1/bucket/delete-folder/:folderName`: Delete a folder and all files in it...
 Should be used with caution
+- `GET /api/v1/bucket/get-all-files`: Get all files

 - More endpoints  cominig soon